indietyp/hawthorne/docs/getting-started.md

 !> hawthorne also offers a [Docker][6] image for a more easy and managed installation.

 ## Web server configuration
+!> Due to technical errors that have not yet found a solution, it is **highly discouraged** to use Apache 2.
+Please use NGINX instead.

 Currently hawthorne has been tested with _nginx_ and _Apache 2_, every server that is able to redirect traffic through a proxy should be able to serve hawthorne.

 > Hawthorne makes use of the [WSGI][4] standard.